ErpNetDocs/tech/modules/crm/sales/sales-concepts/minimal-sales-price.md

 - Line No = **10**, Product = **Product A** , Unit Price = **9.20 EUR**, Line Custom Discount Percent = **5%**; Quantity Base = **3 PCS**; Line Amount = **26.22 EUR**.

-When the user tries to release the Sales Order, he will receive an error message, that the unit price is less than the minimum unit price of the product.
+When the user tries to release the sales order, he will receive an error message, that the unit price is less than the minimum unit price of the product.
 This is because the unit price with the calculated discount is as follows: [Line Amount] / [Quantity Base] = **26.22 EUR** / **3 PCS = 8.74 EUR**.
 In this case, because of the custom discount the user has entered, the unit price of the product goes under the minimum sales price of the product.

 #### Example 2 :